barton-willis/ordmexpt/README.md

 This project aims to develop a new version of the Maxima function `ordmexpt`, which is a subroutine for Maxima's ordering predicate `great`.
-This rewrite attempts clarify the logic of the function and to fix [bug #4383: great not transitive (so simplifya not idempotent)](https://sourceforge.net/p/maxima/bugs/4383/).
+This rewrite attempts to clarify the logic of the function and to fix [bug #4383: great not transitive (so simplifya not idempotent)](https://sourceforge.net/p/maxima/bugs/4383/).
 Specifically, bug #4383 causes the following expression to not simplify correctly
 ~~~
 (%i1)	(declare(z,complex), domain : complex)$